ApeXtreme: Drop & Play

 The system's Drop & Play feature works by referring to a database of scripts for information on how each specific game should be played.
 This technology would allow the console to play normal PC games without modification, at the cost of requiring regular updates to allow the user to play recently released titles.

 Furthermore, DISCover would have had to write a script for every one of the titles for which the console boasted support, a list of more than 2700 scripts.
 Upon the insertion of a valid game disc, the ApeXtreme would have run and maintained the game with only minimal interaction with the user, automatically configuring the game and installing patches where possible.
 In addition, the system's support for normal USB connections would have allowed the player to select between traditional console and PC input devices (i.e., allowing them to play with either a gamepad or a keyboard and mouse).

 Outside of the ApeXtreme, the Drop & Play technology found use in Alienware's DHS series of media centers.

 Specifications

 VIA model

 At the system's debut at 2004 CES show, the system originally used 1.4 GHz VIA C3 mated to VIA CN400 chipset and DeltaChrome S8 graphics core with 64MB of VRAM as part of VIA's Glory Personal Gaming Console/Eden Embedded System Platform, with six USB ports (four USB 2.0 ports on front, two on rear), and several choices for audio and video connectivity (5.1 channel RCA/optical/coaxial and component/S-Video/composite/DVI, respectively), and a pair of Ethernet and RJ-11 ports for networking, as well as using Windows XP Embedded as the console's operating system.
 The system sported 256 megabytes of RAM.
-Internal storage consisted of a either a 20 gigabyte or a 40 gigabyte hard disk drive.
+Internal storage consisted of an either a 20 gigabyte or a 40 gigabyte hard disk drive.